-To deal with this it is important for golfers to have a more precise strike, controlling where the golf swing arc reaches the low point, ideally after the position of the golf ball.
+We need to control where the golf swing arc reaches it’s low point, ideally after the position of the golf ball.
 This will help ensure clean and effective ball contact.

-To work on this we can start with a drill without the ball.
+To work on this we can start with an exercise without the ball.

 If you have access to common foot spray, simply draw a line about a foot long perpendicular to your stance.
 Then try and make three swings in a row with an iron, attempting to make contact with the turf directly on the line.